Financial Statement Builder Redesign

-The Statement Builder is a core tool used by credit analysts to create standardized financial statements and forecasts.
-Despite strong customer demand, only 16% of sessions resulted in a completed statement, largely due to an interface that combined multiple workflows into a single experience.
-I led a three-week redesign to restructure the experience around goal-based workflows, increasing success rates by over 3x and halving task completion time.
+The Statement Builder is a core tool used by credit analysts to standardize financial statements and run scenario analyses.
+Despite its importance to underwriting, only 16% of sessions resulted in a completed statement, driven by a system that compressed multiple workflows into a single, overloaded interface.

 Role